Geospatial Data in R

 # 10 79 Wed 509 Normal (-74.00667 40.71912)

 Just as filtering a tibble returns another tibble, filtering a sf object returns another sf object.
-This can be directly plotted and styled using leaflet.
+While we can still use leaflet, I prefer to use tmap to do quick visualisations.

 daytrips <- numtrips_start_station[numtrips_start_station$day_of_week=="Tue",]